maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 ---
-title: "Perspectives into Tensors, Signals, and Kernel Methods"
+title: "Unifying Perspectives of Tensors, Signals, and Kernel Methods"
 category: technical
 date: 2025-09-08
+draft: true
+plots: false
 math: true
-draft: true
 ---

 {{< toc >}}

 ## Abstract

-Linear algebra, signal processing, and machine learning methods are (one of many groups of) topics that enjoy beautiful relationships enclosed in a dense shell of mathematics.
-Within the shell, one finds a kernel of surprisingly diverse perspectives which are simply a pleasure to entertain.
-This article hopes to give the reader a thematic glimpse of some ideas in this particular group of topics, deprioritizing content density.
+Tensor algebra, signal processing, and machine learning methods are (one of many groups of) topics with natural relationships enclosed in a dense shell of mathematics.
+This article approaches these topics individually through somewhat unusual logical paths, making an upfront payment in mathematical accessibility to arrive at perspectives which reveal romantic links between their concepts.
+All these perspectives are well-known, but it is rare to see many of them presented together in a structured narrative.

 ---

 ## Overview

-I follow an essay-like structure including an introduction, body, and conclusion.
-The introduction sets the stage building from "class-style" knowledge, assuming a first course in linear algebra, signal processing, and machine learning.
-For readers lacking this background, I leave pointers to free resources.
+This article has four primary parts, each on a particular topic.
+They are intended to be consumed in order.
+I assume eingineering-oriented first courses in linear algebra, signal processing, and machine learning.
+For readers in need of comprehensive review or first-time coverage, I leave these resources:

-The introduction arrives at the [linear operator](https://en.wikipedia.org/wiki/Linear_map) perspective of [systems of many dimensions](https://en.wikipedia.org/wiki/Multidimensional_system), taking system properties like [time-invariance](https://en.wikipedia.org/wiki/Time-invariant_system) and [causality](https://en.wikipedia.org/wiki/Causal_system) in terms of [tensor](https://en.wikipedia.org/wiki/Tensor) representations.
-These perspectives then help the body (a cross-cutting perspective of the [convolution kernel](https://en.wikipedia.org/wiki/Convolution) and the [reproducing kernel](https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space#:~:text=then%20called%20the-,reproducing%20kernel,-%2C%20and%20it%20reproduces)).
+* **Kernel methods.** [_Foundations of Machine Learning_](https://cs.nyu.edu/~mohri/mlbook/) by Mohri, Rostamizadeh, and Talwalkar,
+* **Signals and Systems.** [_Signals & Systems: Theory and Applications_](https://ss2-2e.eecs.umich.edu/) by Ulaby and Yagle,
+* **Linear algebra.** [_Linear Algebra Done Right_](https://linear.axler.net/) by Axler.

+### Dimensionality

+I begin by considering infinite-dimensional vector spaces.
+I demonstrate how the definition of span  can a be relaxed to allow the coordinate-based treatement of vector spaces of dimensions with different (infinite) cardinalities, and what the notion of a basis becomes under these relaxations.
+This leads us to Banach and Hilbert spaces while being a digestible way to ramp-up for the following sections.

+### Tensor Spaces

+I organize the semantics behind matrices, vectors, and linear maps.
+After introducing some preliminary concepts not usually covered in a first course in linear algebra (e.g. canonical isomorphisms), I provide an abstract introduction to tensors and tensor spaces, showing how they are "many things at once" up to (quite practical) isomorphism.
+After the abstract introduction, I share notation standards for coordinate-based and coordinate-free tensor algebra paired with real-world examples from differential geometry and deep learning.

 {{% hint title="2.1.
 Note" %}}

-The word "kernel" is criminally polysemous in mathematics, and it will be used a lot in this piece.
-I mostly use the word under two semantics: The convolution kernel from signal processing and the reproducing kernel from machine learning.
-All other instances of the word should simply refer to its english meaning.[^kernel-semantics]
+The logical procedures and syntax conventions of this section are shown to be valid for Hilbert spaces and tensor products thereof, although there are other infinite-dimensional cases where they also apply.
+But it would be too difficult to structure these nuances in a complete way, and they would not enjoy much overlap with subsequent topics regardless.

 {{% /hint %}}

+### Signals and Systems

+TODO

+### Kernel Methods

+TODO

 ---

-## Introduction
+## Dimensionality

-This section provides not much more than a definition-based refresher on select topics from first courses in linear algebra, signal processing, and machine learning.
-For readers in need of comprehensive review or first-time coverage, I leave these free resources on said topics:

-* **Kernel methods.** [_Foundations of Machine Learning_](https://cs.nyu.edu/~mohri/mlbook/) by Mohri, Rostamizadeh, and Talwalkar.
-* **Signals and Systems.** [_Signals & Systems: Theory and Applications_](https://ss2-2e.eecs.umich.edu/) by Ulaby and Yagle.
-* **Linear algebra.** [_Linear Algebra Done Right_](https://linear.axler.net/) by Axler.

-### Linear Combinations

-In what is nowadays close to being a canon of linear algebra education, Sheldon Axler opens with the statement below to set the stage for the rest of _Linear Algebra Done Right_:
+In what could nowadays be seen as the canon of linear algebra education, Sheldon Axler opens with the statement below to set the stage for the rest of _Linear Algebra Done Right_:

 > Linear algebra is the study of linear maps on finite-dimensional vector spaces.

-Here, the restriction of vector spaces to the finite-dimensional case was one the most mathematically respectful ways to negotiate generality with practical pedagogy.
-However, the spirit of linear algebra is alive way beyond the finite-dimensional case.
+The restriction of vector spaces to the finite-dimensional case was one the most mathematically respectful ways to negotiate generality with practical pedagogy.
+But the spirit of linear algebra lives beyond the finite-dimensional case.

-#### Hamel Bases
+### Hamel Bases

-Most engineers are familiar with the concept of a (Hamel) basis of a vector space.
-If we have a vector space $V$ over a field $\mathbb{F}$ and a Hamel basis $\mathcal{B}$, then "$\mathcal{B}$ spans $V$" translates to
+Most engineers are familiar with the concept of a [Hamel basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) of a vector space (even if they are not aware of this).
+For a vector space $V$ over a field $\mathbb{F}$ and a Hamel basis $\mathcal{B}$, then "$\mathcal{B}$ spans $V$" translates to the familiar

 $$
 \begin{equation}